Presidential Chief of Staff: Powers and functions

 Under the Administration of Presidents Estrada and Arroyo, the Office of the Presidential Chief of Staff held the schedule of the President in coordination with the Cabinet officer for presidential engagements, as well as supervise the President's activities and engagements.
 The chief of staff post also "controlled access to the President," and "provide good, wise, and honest counsel" to the country's top leader, based on AO No. 138, series of 2006.
 Aside from these, the Palace chief of staff reviews the documents intended for the President, advocates for their strategic policies and programs, and builds bridges with "critical stakeholders" that include the Cabinet, judiciary, and lobbyists.

 The official also guard[s] the President’s interests and Protect the President from forces that could destroy the Administration.
+Upon the Abolishment of the office and the position, all Powers and Functions are transferred to the Office of the Executive Secretary.

 List

 Other chiefs of staff

-Other political positions have chiefs of staff, the vice president's office under Leni Robredo and Sara Duterte.
+Other political positions have chiefs of staff, the vice president's office under Leni Robredo and Sara Duterte and all other Key Departments of the Government.